Available on: >= 0.20.0

 EXECUTION_ASSERTION

-An SLA can also be defined by an assertion that must be met during the execution.
-If the assertion doesn't hold true, the SLA is breached.
+An SLA can also be based on an assertion that must hold true during execution.
+If the assertion fails, the SLA is breached.

 The following SLA fails if the output of mytask is not equal to expected output: